 Staring at the tiny screen of a smartphone for long hours can cause eye fatigue at best and irreversible eye damage at worst.
-While you can hardly imagine your life without a smartphone, there is no need to sacrifice your eyes (you will need them later, for sure), since there are some effective ways to minimize the risk to one’s eyes from smartphones.
-Here are a few of them.
+While you can hardly imagine your life without your smartphone, you just have to find ways to protect your eyes when using it.
+Since there are some effective ways to minimize the risk to your eyes from a smartphone, there’s no reason not to try them.

 1. Get an Anti-Glare Screen Protector

 Most mid- and high-end smartphones do come with an anti-glare screen by default, but if yours doesn’t, go get one immediately.
-Anti-glare screens are not expensive but can make a drastic difference because they reduce the amount of blue light that gets to your eyes.
+Anti-glare screens are not expensive, but they make a drastic difference because they reduce the amount of blue light that gets to your eyes.

 2. Blink Frequently/Splash Your Eyes with Water